Are You Ready to Explore Science?

 Life Science - December 8

+SOLD OUT!
 Insect Investigations: Ages 5-9

 Investigate the characteristics of what makes something a true bug.
 Observe live specimens, discover the life cycle of a butterfly and determine which critters and crawlers are actually insects.